Why hire a professional painting contractor? After all, painting doesn’t look that hard.

 And then there are the tools and “sundries” (painter’s tape, plastic, drop cloths, etc.).
-Professional painting contractors spend the day in the world of painting.
-They’ll know about the best tools to use, which painter’s tape will protect well but lift cleanly, which gadgets are worth the money and which are just gimmicky.
+Painting contractors spend the day in the world of painting.
+They’ll know about the best tools to use, which painter’s tape will protect well but lift cleanly without causing damage, which gadgets are worth the money and which are just gimmicky.
 Don’t want to research all this yourself, much less spend the day shopping for it?
-Our painters drive fully-stocked vans, so they have everything they need for each project they do.
+Pro painters drive fully-stocked vans, so they have everything they need for each project they do.

 3. A painting contractor will take the time to do proper preparation

-Before your home interior is painted, there are many steps that must be taken to prepare the place beforehand.
-Good “prep” serves two functions: it ensures a quality result, and it protects the area from damage.
-This means that the edges of your woodwork (doors, baseboards, window sills) are taped off cleanly, rough spots are sanded down, those crayons on the wall are properly spot-primed, dings or holes are filled in nicely.
+Before your home interior is painted, there is lots to do to prep the space beforehand.
+Good prep serves two functions: it ensures a quality result, and it protects the area from damage.
+This means that the edges of your woodwork (doors, baseboards, window sills) are taped off cleanly, rough spots are sanded down, those crayons on the wall are properly spot-primed, any dings or holes are filled in nicely.
 And of course your floors, drapes, light fixtures and furniture are properly protected.
 It can take longer to prep a space than to paint it!
 This is time well spent.

 The same goes for exteriors, which need extra prep, such as power-washing the house first, and remediating any rotted wood or peeling paint.
 And kitchen cabinets need a whole different level of TLC, including cleaning off cooking residue and scuffing the wood properly before priming!

-Most DIY-ers skimp on prep, because it feels more like a chore and doesn’t give the fun “feels” of seeing the paint color change on your wall.
+Most DIY-ers skimp on prep, because it feels more like a chore and doesn’t give the fun payoff of seeing the paint color change on your wall.
 (Just look at all the sales of “paint and primer in one” out there!)
-But prep is important, and sometimes what you don’t know or skipped out on can come back to bite you.
+But prep is important, and sometimes what you don’t know or skimped on can come back to bite you.
 A professional painting contractor takes care of all of this for you.